fsoubelet/PyhDToolkit/docs/About_PyhDToolkit.md

 Foreseen development includes:

 - Expansion of existing modules, particularly the `optics` module to include most simple calculations on beam properties.
-- A `tfstools` modules similar to `cpymadtools`, with functionality revolving around handling `tfs` files.
 - An `omcwrapper` module to handle different usecases of the `omc3` package.
+- A `sixtracklibtools` module for utility functions surrounding the use of `sixtracklib`.

 [cpymad]: https://github.com/hibtc/cpymad
 [madx]: https://mad.web.cern.ch/mad/